isabella232/media-analytics.en-1/help/sdk-implement/sdk-to-launch/sdk-to-launch-migration-platforms/sdk-to-launch-migration-js.md

 ---
-seo-title: Migrating from the standalone Media SDK to Adobe Launch - Web (JS)
 title: Migrating from the standalone Media SDK to Adobe Launch - Web (JS)
-seo-description: Instructions and code samples to assist in migrating from the Media SDK to Launch.
 description: Instructions and code samples to assist in migrating from the Media SDK to Launch.

 ---